I. Rules Governing the Enrollment of Students.

 4. Nonresident students of another state may be admitted, with the advance payment of tuition at a rate determined by the Board.

-B. Nonresident students may not attend schools which are closed to open or option enrollment due to capacity standards.
-Nonresident students may request enrollment at any District school which is not closed to open or option enrollment.
+B. Nonresident students may not attend schools which are closed to option enrollment due to capacity standards.
+Nonresident students may request enrollment at any District school which is not closed to option enrollment.

 IV.
 Wards of the State or a Court.